IkariTyux/scripts/README.md

 # Scripts
 Here, you'll find a collection of my scripts.<br/>
-Feel free to send issues if you think i can improve one.
+Feel free to send issues if you think I should improve one.